awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 ## Create a target gateway<a name="vpn-create-target-gateway"></a>

 To establish a VPN connection between your VPC and your on\-premises network, you must create a target gateway on the AWS side of the connection\.
 The target gateway can be a virtual private gateway or a transit gateway\.

 ### Create a virtual private gateway<a name="vpn-create-vpg"></a>

-When you create a virtual private gateway, you can optionally specify the private Autonomous System Number \(ASN\) for the Amazon side of the gateway\.
-This ASN must be different from the BGP ASN that you specified for the customer gateway\.
+When you create a virtual private gateway, you can specify a custom private Autonomous System Number \(ASN\) for the Amazon side of the gateway, or use the Amazon default ASN\.
+This ASN must be different from the ASN that you specified for the customer gateway\.

 After you create a virtual private gateway, you must attach it to your VPC\.

 **To create a virtual private gateway and attach it to your VPC**

-1. In the navigation pane, choose **Virtual Private Gateways**, **Create Virtual Private Gateway**\.
+1. In the navigation pane, choose **Virtual private gateways**, **Create virtual private gateway**\.

-1. \(Optional\) Enter a name for your virtual private gateway\.
+1. \(Optional\) Enter a name for your virtual private gateway for **Name tag**\.
 Doing so creates a tag with a key of `Name` and the value that you specify\.

-1. For **ASN**, keep the default selection to use the default Amazon ASN\.
+1. For **Autonomous System Number \(ASN\)**, keep the default selection to use the default Amazon ASN\.
 Otherwise, choose **Custom ASN** and enter a value\.
 For a 16\-bit ASN, the value must be in the 64512 to 65534 range\.
 For a 32\-bit ASN, the value must be in the 4200000000 to 4294967294 range\.

+1. \(Optional\) Create additional tags for your virtual private gateway if desired\.

-1. Choose **Create Virtual Private Gateway**\.
+1. Choose **Create virtual private gateway**\.

-1. Select the virtual private gateway that you created, and then choose **Actions**, **Attach to VPC**\.
+1. Select the virtual private gateway you created, then choose **Actions**, **Attach to VPC**\.

-1. Select your VPC from the list and choose **Yes, Attach**\.
+1. Under **Available VPCs**, select your VPC from the list and choose **Attach to VPC**\.

 **To create a virtual private gateway using the command line or API**
 + [CreateVpnGateway](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-CreateVpnGateway.html) \(Amazon EC2 Query API\)